We Are COLLEGE ADMISSIONS ESSAY Consultants

 For students with impressive grades and scores, we help with direction and organization so that they can concentrate on what they do best, schoolwork and extra-curricular activities.
 We work off-the-clock, making calls to college admissions counselors on your student's behalf to ensure that every student has a chance for a perfect college fit.

 We also have plans to help families who want their student to be noticed by athletic coaches and be "scouted."
 Other families may be interested in military appointments.
-We have helped several students get nominations from senators and congressmen.
+We have helped several students receive nominations from senators and congressmen.
 One even got the appointment he dreamed of!
 We know how to proceed and when to start.

 FOR JUNIORS IN HIGH SCHOOL